So, what do content writers do?

 It will help you deeply understand how content writing works.

-Look at these two paragraphs:
+Look at these two TYPES OF MARKETERS:

 #5.
 Tell Good Stories